 It’s also common for people with anxiety to turn to alcohol or drug usage as a way of coping with their feelings of anxiety.
 This is because the symptoms of anxiety, such as becoming socially withdrawn, feelings of panic and incessant worry, can be very hard to live with – resulting in people turning to substances to ‘help’ them feel better or as a coping mechanism.

 Understanding what conditions may co-exist alongside the anxiety disorder is key to knowing which is the best treatment option for the individual.

 I was given an immediate diagnosis and the medication prescribed has made me feel well within just a few weeks.
 I feel like I have my life back.

 Antidepressants – the most common medications for anxiety are SSRIs (selective serotonin uptake inhibitors).

-For many there are fewer side effects of antidepressants than with other types of medications.
+The majority of people will experience fewer side effects whilst taking antidepressants than with other types of medications.

 Pregabalin is an anticonvulsant medication that can start to work quickly to help ease anxiety symptoms.
 It can ease anxiety symptoms but is not suitable for all as there are implications for those with heart or kidney problems.
 There can also be withdrawal symptoms experienced so management of the drug needs to be closely supervised.